apache/skywalking/docs/en/setup/service-agent/java-agent/How-to-tolerate-exceptions.md

         ...
     }
     ```
-2. When the above exceptions traced in some spans, the status is like the following:
+2. When the above exceptions traced in some spans, the status is like the following.

      The traced exception | Final span status |
      ----------- | ---------- |
      `org.apache.skywalking.apm.agent.core.context.status.TestNamedMatchException`  | true |
      `org.apache.skywalking.apm.agent.core.context.status.TestHierarchyMatchException`  | true |
-3. After opening the config named "statuscheck.ignored_exceptions", the status would be changed.
+3. After set these class names through "statuscheck.ignored_exceptions", the status of spans would be changed.

     ```
     statuscheck.ignored_exceptions=org.apache.skywalking.apm.agent.core.context.status.TestNamedMatchException